tanmayghare/activity-recommendation-system/docs/api.md

 ## Overview

-The Activity Recommendation System provides a RESTful API for emotion detection and activity recommendations.
+The VibeCoach provides a RESTful API for emotion detection and activity recommendations.
 This document describes the available endpoints, request/response formats, and authentication requirements.

 ## Base URL